Records management with

 Business logic

-• Date of origination: When migrating, set a retention trigger predating the record's creation in 360 Documents
+- Date of origination: When migrating, set a retention trigger predating a record's creation in 360 Documents

 Usability

-• Hands-on in-app documentation in four languages (+50 pages) including the foundations and terminology of records mangement
+- Hands-on in-app documentation in 4 languages including the foundations of records mangement

-• Data extraction at scale: Automatically detect and capture pre-existing metadata for records
+- Data extraction at scale: Automatically detect and capture pre-existing metadata

-• Classification service: Associate records and folders to their business context (for example, Accounting, HR, Sales, etc.)
+- Classification service: Associate records and folders to their business context (for example, Accounting, HR, Sales, AML, etc.)

 Regulatory

-• Transfer records of continuing value together with their metadata to an external archiving service
+- Transfer records of continuing value together with their metadata to a public archive

 Security

-• User and group service: Apply security and access restrictions on record, folder, document type and business classification level ensuring that only authorized agents can access records
+- User and user group service: Apply security and access restrictions on record, folder, document type and business class level ensuring that only authorized agents can access records

-• Historical user data: Trace all past users of 360 Documents
+- Historical user data: Trace all actions of all past users of 360 Documents

-• Model role service: Assign user roles choosing from over 200 functions
+- Model role service: Assign user roles choosing from over 200 function definitions (FND)

 Related reading